anarchivist/nyac-2014-presentation/presentation.md

 What powers the platform, the portal, and apps is our metadata within the platform.
 DPLA harvests metadata in many different formats, such as Dublin Core, MODS, MARCXML, and others.
 As part of the process to bring in a partner's metadata, we map the incoming data to our Metadata Application Profile.
-In this process, we also enrich the data.
+In this process, we also enrich the data, by doing things like parsing date statements to identify start and end dates, identifying what type of the material an item describes (such as text, image, sound, and so forth), and extracting and processing place names.
 </div>

 ------------------